floordiv/hawthorn/README.md

 To run this framework, you need:
  - python 3.6+
- - have pytelegrambotapi installed
+ - have all the requirements installed
- - create folder (if not exists) ./data and put there file "tgtoken" with your token for telegram
+ - create folder (if not exists) ./data and put there file "tg-token" with your token for telegram

 After that, just run `start.py`